robbyhill20/Week-3-Homework/README.md

 - In this project I gained a much better grasp of how to utilize javascript and the function aspect.
 I also feel a lot more comfortable writing for loops after doing this as well.

 ## Installation
- To install download the contents of the robbyhill20/Week-3-Homework repository.
-You can then open the index.html in your default browser to view the webpage.
-From there, click the "Generate Password Button.
+ Go to https://robbyhill20.github.io/Week-3-Homework/ and click the Generate Password Button.
+You will be prompted with your password criteria.

 ## Usage
 This can be used to generate a random password.